2003 - 2009

 Bilokreli Family RaDAR Trust Fund

 The RaDAR research team also receives funding from a University of Saskatchewan RaDAR Trust Fund established with the generous support of the Bilokreli Family.
-The Bilokreli family have committed $25,000 per year over three years (2015-2017) to support the research and knowledge exchange activities of the RaDAR Program.
+Over the three year period of 2015-2017 the Bilokreli family contributed just over $83,000 to support the research and knowledge exchange activities of the RaDAR Program.

 Program Leader: Dr. Debra Morgan